alizard0/alizard0/README.md

 - I’m currently working at Red Hat as an Architect.
 - As a modern software engineer, I enjoy climbing.
 - Fun fact I was a blood elf, holy paladin with high rio.
-But now I am a Master Sorcerer.
+But now I am a royal paladin.